 San Francisco Shakespeare Festival is best known for our summer Free Shakespeare in the Park production, and we have other performances year-round, including our professional tour, student performances, staged readings, and special guest presentations.

 For the first time, San Francisco Shakespeare Festival is joining with the City of Cupertino to present a youth production of Ramayana.
 Children aged 8-18 will join professional theatre artists to tell the epic story of Prince Rama, who joins forces with Hanuman the flying monkey to rescue his love Princess Sita from the evil Demon King Ravana.
 Based on the classic Hindu legend.
 Directed by Rebecca J. Ennals.
-Auditions March 14, 2017, performances May 19-21 at the Quinlan Center.
+Enrollment deadline is August 7th; performances are October 13-15 at the Quinlan Community Center, 10185 N. Stelling Road, Cupertino.